 In Seattle, Zap Energy uses “sheared flow” technology rather than magnets.
-The approach, first developed by the University of Washington and Lawrence Livermore National Laboratory, Zap in May raised a $27.5 million Series B round led by Addition.
+The approach was first developed by the University of Washington and Lawrence Livermore National Laboratory.
+Zap in May raised a $27.5 million Series B round led by Addition.
 Energy Impact Partners, GA Capital, Fourth Realm, Chevron Technology Ventures and LowerCarbon Capital.

 Redmond, Wash.-based Helion Energy, has raised a total $78 million from Mithril Capital, Y Combinator, Capricorn Investment Group.
 The U.K. is home to University of Oxford spin-out First Light Fusion and Tokamak Energy.